victor-matthew-folder/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-AJEKUNLE RUKAYAT-template.md

 ## Lab / Hands-On Work

 <!-- Describe what you did in the lab.
 Include steps, commands, or screenshots descriptions -->
+This will be carry out in my first project

 ### What I did